 Are pansy flowers edible?

 Yes!
 As long as you haven’t treated your pansies with chemical pesticides, their flowers—sepals and all—are edible and have a mild, slightly minty flavor.
 Try pansy flowers in salads, as a garnish for foods and beverages, or candied in desserts.
-Learn more about edible flowers and see recipes and uses in this guide from Proven Winners.
+Learn more about edible flowers and see recipes and uses.